ahmedyraw/Git_Course/README.md

 ```
 This mean there are two files name css and index.html that our remote repo doesn't know anything about it,\
 you must add them to staging area then commit then push them to remote area\

+Working Directory & Staging Area & Local Repo are all part of Local Repo.\